FyiurAmron/PHP_ORBA_Task/README.md

 2. Install application locally.
 3. Apply connection to Random Cat API in `\App\Service\RandomCatUrlGetter::getUrl` method.
 4. Frontend should always show correct image.
 In case of any problems with API, internal `public/images/404.jpg` photo must be shown.
-5. You will get additional points for writing unit tests.
+5. Log all failed API responses and invalid images to a text log file.
+6. Write unit tests to get more points.
-6. When you're done, create a Pull Request with your changes.
+7. When you're done, create a Pull Request with your changes.

 Installation and running the application
 ------------